What Is a Property Management Agreement and Why Is It Important?

 8. Termination

 Both landlords and property management companies can terminate an agreement if they feel the other party is not fulfilling their responsibilities.
-Hence, a property management contract includes the following termination clauses in general:
+Here’s what termination clauses in property management agreements include:

 • Either party must share a notice in writing 30, 60, or 90 days in advance.

-• As an owner, you should be able to terminate the contract without penalty if the firm cannot offer specified services or find tenants.
+• As an owner, you should be able to terminate the contract without penalty if the firm cannot offer specified property management services or find tenants.

-• If you terminate the contract as the landlord, the property management firm must return all important documents within a certain period and settle any funds due to you within 30 days.
+• Upon termination, the management company should return all property documents promptly and settle any outstanding funds within 30 days.

 Share this post